pedronachtigall/MITGARD/README.md

 - [MitoZ](https://github.com/linzhi2013/MitoZ) (v2.4)

 Ensure that all requirements are working properly.

+:warning:**Installing MITGARD and dependencies - alternative 1**

-If you need help on installing all requirements to run MITGARD, check the ["Installing_dependencies"](https://github.com/pedronachtigall/MITGARD/blob/master/installing_dependencies.md) file.
+If you need help on installing all requirements manually to run MITGARD, check the ["Installing_dependencies"](https://github.com/pedronachtigall/MITGARD/blob/master/installing_dependencies.md) file.

-:warning:**Installing MITGARD and dependencies 1**
+:warning:**Installing MITGARD and dependencies - alternative 2**

 If you want to install MITGARD and all dependencies using [Conda environment](https://docs.conda.io/projects/conda/en/latest/index.html), follow the steps below: